TemidoRocha/ZTM_WebAssembly/README.md

 Commands

-cargo run => buil
+cargo run : build
-cargo run -q => status are removed from the console
+cargo run -q : status are removed from the console